ahmedabad

 As I got off the auto-rickshaw at Raipur Darwaza and slowly walked inside the gated community of Dhal ni Pol, the Kites, a few dozen of them, suddenly appeared in the sky.

 I happened to be in Ahmedabad a few days before the kite festival Uttarayan, a holiday also known as Makar Sankranti in North India.
-Evidently, this was the best time to visit Ahmedabad.
-More colourful street scenes and many lively conversations were only waiting for me in the days to come.
+This was indeed the best time to visit Ahmedabad.
+Dramatically colourful street scenes and many lively conversations were only waiting for me in the days to come.

-As I walked a little deeper, I found the many happy locals sitting outside their tiny homes, as if only waiting to welcome me.
+As I walked a little deeper in the neighbourhood where my hotel was located, I found the many happy locals sitting outside their tiny homes, as if only waiting to welcome me.
 Some were even peering from their ancient-looking window, sharing a confused look with me, before pointing to their neighbour my 60 ltr rucksack.

 As I struggled through a few intermingled by-lanes of Dhal ni Pol, and before I could even reach my place, I was stopped by a curiously looking family, asking for my whereabouts.
 The youngest of all, probably in his late teens, spun an immediate invitation to join them for kite flying.